mauromedda/ja-ansible-examples/README.md

 ## Ansible installation

-See the `ansible-install` folder for a simple helper script.
+  See the `ansible-install` folder for a simple helper script

+  See the `tower-install` folder for a simple helper script to test Ansible Tower

 ## Author